 Lawyer Referral Service Rules - Learn more about the ABA and state bar rules for a non-profit lawyer referral service managed by a local bar association.

-ABA's Standing Committee on Lawyer Referral Services - Not only does the ABA maintain its own directory of lawyer referral services and publish the model rules for the operation of a lawyer referral service, it also has a committee devoted to helping local lawyer referral programs.
+ABA's Standing Committee on Lawyer Referral Services—The ABA maintains its own directory of lawyer referral services and publishes the model rules for operating a lawyer referral service.
+It also has a committee devoted to helping local lawyer referral programs.
 The committee provides resources for local bar leaders and associations that manage lawyer referral programs.
 The Standing Committee on Lawyer Referral Services gives out the Cindy Raisch Award to recognize programs that provide access for moderate-income consumers across the country.

-These non-profit and community-based public services provide an alternative to searching on the internet or using an online directory to find a qualified attorney.
+These non-profit and community-based public services provide an alternative to searching online or using an online directory to find a qualified attorney.

 If you are an attorney, consider the benefits of joining a lawyer referral service.
 If your area doesn't have a lawyer referral service, work with your local bar association to start one in your area.
 The resources listed here have information on how to start a lawyer referral service in your area.